 Digging deep: JCB corporate clout delivered a diesel speed dream

 This state-of-the-art speedster was brought into being with a substantial budget and a thoroughly professional approach.
 Britain had claimed a record held by America since 1973.
-It was a clear demonstration of what is possible when the will is there.
+It was a clear demonstration of what is possible when the will and the whereabouts are there.

 Want to see the JCB Dieselmax today?
 It's on display at the British Motor Museum at Gaydon in Warwickshire.
 Alongside it are several other British-built vehicles that have broken world land-speed records.